 Remember When Toby Keith Released His Debut Album?

-It's been 20 years since country fans were introduced to Toby Keith, the rabble-rousing 31-year-old from Oklahoma.
+It's been 30 years since country fans were first introduced to Toby Keith, the populist country singer from Oklahoma.

-Early reviews of the album were positive with mention of his strong songwriting.
+Early reviews of the album were positive, with mentions of Keith's strong songwriting.
 He penned all but two songs for the project and showed the bravado that would come to define some of his biggest hits, as well as the sensitivity that would smooth out his ballads.

 50 Essential '90s Country Songs: